Scope and enforceability

 10.1.1 The Customer holds all the intellectual property rights related to the creations provided to the Company for the performance of the Agreement.
 In particular, the Customer owns the content it sources directly or through its operations, i.e., the information found on its website (logo, HTML pages, image and sound files, etc.) and in databases, customer files, etc.

 10.1.2 The Customer represents that it holds all the intellectual property rights over those creations and/or has the authorizations it needs to provide those creations to the Company and for the Company to use them under the Agreement.
 The Customer will indemnify the Company for any claim by a third party related to the use of such intellectual property rights.

 10.2.
 Regarding the Services provided by the Company

 10.2.1 Unless the Agreement provides otherwise, the Company will continue to hold all of the intellectual property rights related to the Services it provides to the Customer.

-10.2.4 Any domain name acquired by the Company in connection with the Services will be acquired in the name and on behalf of the Customer.
+10.2.3 Any domain name acquired by the Company in connection with the Services will be acquired in the name and on behalf of the Customer.
 The Company will transfer ownership of such domain name to the Customer in consideration for payment to the Company of all of the amounts the Company paid to acquire the domain name.
-If the Customer fails to pay such amounts to the Company within sixty (60) days of the acquisition of the domain name, the Company will have no obligation to renew the domain name and may resell it.
+If the Customer fails to pay such amounts to the Company within sixty (60) days of the acquisition of the domain name and following the sending of a formal notice with a response period of 8 working days, the Company will have no obligation to renew the domain name and may resell it.

 Independence of the parties